Singapore supermarket tycoon's mother abducted in rare kidnap case

 The kidnapping was only the fourth such case on the island in 13 years.
 Singapore, which provides for the death penalty or caning for certain offences, has some of the lowest crime rates in the world, with 581 cases of crime per 100,000 people, according to official figures.

-"Kidnapping for ransom is very rare in Singapore, but is a very severe offence, which is punishable by life imprisonment or the death penalty," deputy commissioner of police Hoong Wee Teck said in a statement.
-(Reporting By Brian Leonal; Editing by Rachel Armstrong and Ron Popeski)
+"Kidnapping for ransom is very rare in Singapore, but is a very severe offence, which is punishable by life imprisonment or the death penalty," deputy commissioner of police Hoong Wee Teck said in a statement. ($1 = 1.2715 Singapore dollars) (Reporting By Brian Leonal; Editing by Rachel Armstrong and Ron Popeski)